Post #105 - November, 2018 - Arizona Here We Come (again)!

 Truman House in Independence, Missouri

 We visited four museums while we were in this area.
 On Tuesday, 11/6, we drove to Independence, MO and toured the Truman Home and Museum.
 According to the National Park Docent, the house was painted white because it was the summer white house.
 Bess Truman grew up in this house and Harry moved in once they were married.
-His mother-in-law lived with them until here death (even went with them to the White House - lucky Harry).
+His mother-in-law lived with them until her death (even went with them to the White House - lucky Harry).
 They've kept the house exactly as it was when the Truman's lived here.
-Bess died in 1982 so some of the house had more "modern" touches (including wall paper in the kitchen that went up the walls and covered the ceiling - tres chic).
+Bess died in 1982 so some of the house had more "modern" touches (including wall paper in the kitchen that went up the walls and covered the ceiling).
 We were only allowed to tour the first floor (keeping to the carpeted path).
 There were 6 bedrooms - 5 upstairs and 1 downstairs off the parlor.
 They had a large screened-in porch and spent many of their summer evenings outside (pre and post presidency).

 Marty with # 33